International roaming: How to save when you travel

 The catch is that while the talk, text and data plans include Zone 1 destinations the data-only add-on only works in 10 destinations: Mainland China, Hong Kong, Indonesia, Japan, Malaysia, New Zealand, Singapore, Thailand, UK and USA.

-Vodafone has arguably the best postpaid roaming offer available across all its plans, and works quite differently to the rest.
+Vodafone has arguably the best postpaid roaming offer available across all its plans, and works quite differently to Telstra and Optus.

-Instead of buying an add-on with a set amount of inclusions, you'll just need to pay an extra $5 a day and you can use your mobile plan as though you were in Australia, with all the same data and call inclusions.
+Instead of buying an add-on with a set amount of inclusions, you'll just need to pay an extra $5 a day.
+You can then use your mobile plan as though you were in Australia, with all the same data and call inclusions.

-That means if you're on a Vodafone mobile plan that usually gets you 40GB for $40 each month, you'll be able to use 40GB overseas for $45 ($40 as your usual plan price, plus an additional $5 for roaming).
+That means if you're on a 50GB $49 plan, you'll be able to use 50GB overseas for just $54 (your usual plan price, plus an additional $5 for roaming).

 • Aland Islands